-Orientation sessions present dispute resolution as a three stage process.
+Orientation sessions present dispute resolution as a three-stage process.
 Initially, efforts should be made by the homeless liaison to resolve the dispute at the local level.
-If concerns still exist, either the liaison or the parent/unaccompanied homeless youth should reach out to the state coordinator, who is not a decision maker in the dispute process, but provides technical assistance and guidance.
+If concerns still exist, either the liaison or the parent/unaccompanied homeless youth should reach out to the state coordinator, who is not a decision maker in the dispute process but provides technical assistance and guidance.
 In many situations, concerns and questions can be answered by the state coordinator.
 At this point other issues such as special education can be directed to the appropriate offices to ensure all of the student’s rights.
 Finally, if either party remains unhappy with the guidance they received, the dispute process may be initiated.
 At any stage a parent may engage an attorney or advocate to assist or represent him/her.
-Due to the inherent conflict of interest in their position, homeless liaisons may not deny enrollment without providing the parent with the right to appeal to ESE.
+Due to the inherent conflict of interest in their position, homeless liaisons may not deny enrollment without providing the parent with the right to appeal to DESE.

-The Dispute process itself currently consists of two brief forms; the School District Notification to Parent/Guardian of Enrollment Decision and the Parent/Guardian Appeal of School District Enrollment Decision.
+The Dispute process itself currently consists of two brief forms: the School District Notification to Parent/Guardian of Enrollment Decision and the Parent/Guardian Appeal of School District Enrollment Decision.
 All parties are encouraged to provide as much information as they feel is relevant.
 Once all documentation is submitted, disputes are reviewed by the Commissioner’s Designee and Legal Unit.
 If there are any questions, the state coordinator is asked to follow up with the appropriate parties.
 A resolution is issued whenever possible within 5-10 school days.
-ESE typically resolves over fifty disputes a year.
+DESE typically resolves approximately two dozen a year.

 Describe the SEA’s procedures to ensure that that youths described in section 725(2) of the McKinney-Vento Act and youths separated from the public schools are identified and accorded equal access to appropriate secondary education and support services, including by identifying and removing barriers that prevent youths described in this paragraph from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with State, local, and school policies.

 Massachusetts has taken a multi-pronged approach to the needs of both unaccompanied homeless youth enrolled in school and those youth who have been separated from school including youth that have had little or no education.
-This means that while the definition and identification of unaccompanied homeless youth, their needs and best practices in supporting them are covered in the MA EHCY program trainings, technical assistance, sub-grant funding, and monitoring as described above, the program also reaches out to other offices within ESE to integrate awareness and the needs of unaccompanied homeless youth into their work.
+This means that while the definition and identification of unaccompanied homeless youth, their needs and best practices in supporting them are covered in the MA EHCY program trainings, technical assistance, sub-grant funding, and monitoring as described above, the program also reaches out to other offices within DESE to integrate awareness and the needs of unaccompanied homeless youth into their work.
 Examples of this collaboration include the following:

-The state coordinator has presented and recommended homeless liaisons to speak on panels at ESE’s conference on dropout prevention and re-engagement.
+The state coordinator has presented and recommended homeless liaisons to speak on panels at DESE’s conference on dropout prevention and re-engagement.
 Trainings offered by other units within the Department that address the re-engagement and support of out of school youth are highlighted for homeless liaisons.

-MA EHCY will continue to collaborate with ESE’s dropout prevention staff and encourage the use of Individual Learning Plans (ILPs) for homeless students given their high mobility.
+MA EHCY will continue to collaborate with DESE’s dropout prevention staff and encourage the use of Individual Learning Plans (ILPs) for homeless students given their high mobility.
 Training has been and will continue to be provided with a specific focus on re-engaging youth, using student developed Individual Learning Plans (ILPs), assisting youth with FASFA applications, verification of homelessness, and college and career counseling.
 The National Center for Homeless Education’s template for FASFA verification is posted and distributed to homeless liaisons.
 Verification of homelessness for all students, particularly unaccompanied homeless youth, is covered in the Orientation sessions for homeless liaisons and is discussed in technical assistance calls.